-With the introduction of the through-ticketing travel model for NH21 CORE/CBYX participants for all Area Teams.
-AFS-USA projects that more Area Teams will choose to run the Host Family Pickup model of Arrival Orientation, with the Arrival Orientation being delivered virtually and/or in-person the weekend immediately following the student’s arrival, instead of the conducting the Arrival Orientation immediately upon arrival.
-Whenever your Area Team chooses to conduct your participants’ Arrival Orientation, it must be within 7 days of arrival.
+With the through-ticketing travel model for CORE/CBYX participants, AFS-USA projects that Area Teams will choose to run the Host Family Pickup model of Arrival Orientation, with the Orientation being delivered virtually and/or in-person the weekend immediately following the each student’s arrival, instead of conducting the Arrival Orientation immediately upon arrival.
+Whenever your Area Team chooses to conduct your participants’ Arrival Orientation, it must be within 7 days of a student's arrival date.

 Travel Rep and Airport Volunteers

-In all cases, in addition to having a Hosting Arrival Orientation Coordinator, each area team must have one volunteer that is affiliated as the Travel Rep. With smaller numbers of students, for many teams, this person may also serve as the Hosting Arrival Orientation Coordinator.
+In all cases, in addition to having a Hosting Arrival Orientation Coordinator, each area team must have one volunteer that is affiliated as the Travel Rep. With some teams still having smaller numbers of students, this person may also serve as the Hosting Arrival Orientation Coordinator.
 Affiliating your Area Team’s Travel Rep(s) in Global Link is essential because it allows staff to easily identify who is responsible for arrivals and notify this person of travel information/delays.

 The Travel Rep is responsible for coordinating the pick-up of students at the airport.
 While the Travel Rep does not have to be at the airport for every single arrival, they will be the main point of contact for the Travel and Logistics team.
 The Travel Rep will identify which volunteer will meet which students and keep a master list of who is meeting which students.
 The Travel Rep job description can be found here.

 Host Family Pickup

 AFS-USA strongly recommends that a volunteer be at the airport to facilitate the meeting between the host family and the participant and resolve any issues that may arise.

 Our decades of airport pick up experience suggest that it is significantly easier to resolve problems when a volunteer is physically present at the airport for pick-up.